olegv142/esp32-bt-serial/README.md

 # Power consumption

 35mA in idle state, 130mA while transferring data at maximum rate.
-A little high but you have got high data rate and excellent range.
+A little more than average but you have got high data rate and excellent range.

 # Range